leonardpahlke/whopper/README.md

 -   To interact with the kubernetes cluster `kubectl` is used: [installation guide]()
 -   `dapr` is used as well: [installation guide]()

+Export you pulumi access token as environment variable (only needed once at startup) .

 To check if all application have been downloaded you can run:

 ```bash